Skip to article frontmatterSkip to article content

 Date format: Use :date-format: to control how dates in created, updated, and closed columns are displayed.
 Options: relative (e.g., “2d ago”), absolute (default, YYYY-MM-DD), or a custom strftime pattern.

 Summary column: Use the summary column to extract intelligent summaries from issue bodies.
 By default, it searches for headers containing “summary”, “context”, “overview”, “description”, “background”, or “user story” (case-insensitive) and extracts that section’s content up to the next header.
 If no matching header is found, it extracts everything before the first header or horizontal rule.
-Use :summary-header: to customize the keywords (e.g., :summary-header: tldr,abstract).
+Use :summary-header: to customize the keywords (e.g., :summary-header: tldr,abstract) and :summary-truncate: to cap the rendered length (it will fall back to :body-truncate: when not provided).

 Templates: Use :templates: to add custom columns with {{field}} placeholders, and include the template name in :columns:.
 Most core columns (title, number, author, author_affiliation, repo) auto-link.